 The following is a list of all the default built in menu items with the rules about when they are shown.

-expandAll: Expand all groups.
-Only shown if grouping by at least one column.
+expandAll: When set, it's only shown if grouping by at least one column.
+Not shown by default.

-contractAll: Contract all groups.
-Only shown if grouping by at least one column.
+contractAll: Collapse all groups.
+When set, it's only shown if grouping by at least one column.
+Not shown by default.

 Default Context Menu

 One drawback of using the ag-Grid context menu is that you may want to show the browsers context menu when debugging, for example in order to access your browsers dev tools.
 If you want the grid to do nothing (and hence allow the browser to display its context menu) then hold down the ctrl key while clicking for the context menu.

 Holding down ctrl & context menu bypasses the grids context menu.
 If you do want the grids context